rdbada/rdbada/README.md

 ### Acknowledgments

-OmniOne was made possible thanks to the contributions of the open-source community and the support of various partners.
+OmniOne Digital ID was made possible thanks to the contributions of the open-source community and the support of various partners.

 ### Contact